aplosdev/aplos/docs/index.md

 Once you've installed the package, you will need to follow the [Guide](/guide/#package) to set up the theme. {.local-link}

+## Contributing

+If you want to contribute to Aplós, you can check the [Contributing](/contributing) page in the documentation. {.local-link}

 ## Credits & Thanks to

 Aplós whouldn't be possible without the following projects: